dataDrawing/meowscrub-v2/README.md

-This repository is created solely for preservation.
+This repository is created solely for archival.
 Support for self-hosting will not be provided.